Gender Neutral/Inclusive Resources

 Talking to professors can be challenging, it can be even harder when trying to ask for the use of your preferred name.
 This template is an email outline to make it easier to talk to your professors about using your correct name and pronouns.
 The email serves as a sample or guide for one way to approach professors on the topic of preferred name and pronouns.
 If you would like more assistance in talking with professors about possibly sensitive topics please come to the Center, where we would be happy to speak with you.

 When anyone sends an email the name of the sender is displayed along with your email address.
 This name can be changed to a preferred name.
 A step by step guide has been created, including screen shot pictures to demonstrate how to change the name display for Kent State emails.
 The process is fairly easy and is another way in which ones preferred name can portrayed.

 The process of legally changing ones name can be hard to navigate.
 A document has been created to help walk you through the process in Ohio to help make this process easier.
 Your name can be legally changed on a number of legal documents.
 Click the link to learn more information.
 If you have further questions or need assistance please contact the LGBTQ Student Center.

 Gender inclusive housing is available to students here at Kent State University.
 There have been great strides make in this area over the past few years.
 Residence Services offers gender inclusive housing to those students who are interested and/or in need of such house.
 Click this link to learn more about gender inclusive housing and what Kent State has to offer by way of living on campus through Residence Services.

 In June 2010, the State Department announced a new policy to issue passports that reflect a person's current gender when either a previous passport or other personal documentation presented by an applicant reflects a different gender.
-Under the new policy, a transgender person can obtain a passport reflecting his or her current gender by submitting a certification from a physician confirming that he or she has had appropriate clinical treatment for gender transition.
+Under the new policy, a transgender person can obtain a passport reflecting they/them current gender by submitting a certification from a physician confirming that they/them has had appropriate clinical treatment for gender transition.